Does the altMBA cost (almost $5000) make sense relative to its value?

 Great job!
 If you landed here, you are critically examining your options for business education, including alt-MBA programs against their cost and reviews.

 Traditional MBA programs don’t make sense in a post-coronavirus world.
-Many business schools expect enrollment to decline significantly this fall.
-MBA applications have been declining for years, even at the top schools.
 And now, the gulf between value and price has never been greater.

 At the same, management training has never been more important.
 COVID-19 will accelerate automation and outsourcing across industries, leaving many jobs vulnerable.
 Management jobs are safe, as they require leadership skills, creative problem solving, and emotional intelligence.

-A number of alt-MBA programs have started in recent years— including our brunchwork program— and more are popping up after COVID-19.
+A number of alt-MBA programs have started in recent years, including brunchwork.
+More will pop up after COVID-19.
 As you weigh your options, consider these five key factors before enrolling: